drobilla/exess/doc/description.rst

 ======================

-Since values are always written in canonical form, the generic value interface can be used as a mechanism to convert any string to canonical form: simply read a value, then write it.
+Since values are always written in canonical form, the generic value functions can be used to convert any string to canonical form: simply read the value, then write it again.
-If the value itself isn't required, then :func:`exess_write_canonical` can be used to do this in a single step.
+If the value itself isn't required, then :func:`exess_write_canonical` can be used to do this more efficiently.
 For example, this will print ``12``:

 .. code-block:: c